 What is the moral of this brief story?

-A good story can help you sell, whether your product is a gadget, an idea or a professional service.
+Good stories will help you sell — whether your product is a gadget, an idea or a professional service.
 Why?
 As human beings, our brains process information better when it comes in the form of a story, whether auditory or visual.
 We are literally hard wired to react to stories more than any other form of information gathering.
 Cognitive and behavioral neuroscience research indicates that our brains respond to certain triggers either favorably or unfavorably.
 Occasionally, there is a minimal response either way, which indicates a complete lack of interest or engagement in the trigger.
 (If your marketing is eliciting zero response, keep reading!)

 What does this have to do with marketing or selling?